OICR/softeng-blog/_posts/alex_lepsa/2018-03-22-Spring-Method-Security-Using-JWTs.md

     <groupId>org.projectlombok</groupId>
     <artifactId>lombok</artifactId>
 </dependency>
 ```

-For this project we will be using profiles in order to have both the existing "legacy" configuration, and our new "jwt" configuration, co-existing with the ability to switch between them by setting the default loaded profile as an include of the "secure" profile in our `application.yml`.
+For this project we will be using profiles in order to have both the existing "legacy" configuration and our new "jwt" configuration co-exist with the ability to switch between them by setting the default loaded profile as an include of the "secure" profile in our `application.yml`.

 ```
 spring.profiles: secure